 - Immensely powerful and quick

 - Beautiful build quality

 - Very expensive

 The Bentley Bentayga is one of the most expensive SUVs around.
-To put its price into perspective, you could buy three Porsche Cayennes and still have money left over for a pretty decent holiday.
-Or, if you don’t need three Cayennes, you could buy a top-spec Range Rover Autobiography as well as a city car for your butler to use when he pops out to buy the papers.
+To put its price into perspective, you could buy two Porsche Cayennes and still have money left over for a luxury holiday.
+Or, if you don’t need a brace of Cayennes, you could buy a top-spec Range Rover Autobiography as well as a hatchback for your butler to use when he pops out to buy the papers.

 For most buyers, sheer expense puts a Bentley SUV well out of reach, but car enthusiasts of all fiscal means should still be seriously impressed by the engineering that’s gone into the Bentayga.
 It weighs around two-and-a-half tonnes, but don’t think for a second that its sizable dimensions hold it back, as the twin-turbocharged V8 engine propels the Bentayga V8 from 0-62mph in just 4.5 seconds before hitting a top speed of 180mph.

 A 2020 facelift saw a number of styling revisions, including a tweaked nose featuring higher-mounted headlights and a larger front grille.
 At the rear of the car, a new circular tail light design was added along with a new tailgate.
 In the metal, the styling tweaks give the Bentayga a cleaner look that’s still imposing and unmistakably Bentley.

 In 2022 the Bentayga EWB – which stands for extended wheelbase – arrived, with 180mm of bodywork added to the middle of the car.
 This has the sole purpose of increasing the rear seating to VIP proportions, with the option of two airline-style luxury seats in place of the standard three-seat bench.